 What is Medicaid?

-Medicaid is a state administered health program for eligible individuals and families with low incomes and resources that are jointly funded by both the state and federal government through The Center for Medicare & Medicaid Services.
-It offers coverage for necessary inpatient and outpatient medical care, nursing facility services for children under age 21, rehabilitation and physical therapy services, and home and community-based care to certain persons with chronic conditions.
+Medicaid is a state-administered health program intended to provide access to necessary resources for eligible low-income individuals and families.
+It is jointly funded by both the state and federal governments through the Center for Medicare and Medicaid Services.
+It offers coverage for necessary inpatient and outpatient medical care, nursing facility services for children under age 21, rehabilitation and physical therapy services, and home and community-based care for specific persons with chronic conditions.